wyleyr/hankel1867tr/03-I-Exposition.md

 $a$ parts; then the proof can be delivered in intuition that
 $$ \frac{1}{a} \cdot b = b \cdot \frac{1}{a} = \frac{b}{a} $$
 and thus the commutative principle is valid.
-Here is must be remarked that a new definition of multiplication in the latter case had to be explicitly given and was so chosen that the same laws are valid for the multiplication of fractional numbers as earlier for whole numbers.
+Here it must be remarked that a new definition of multiplication in the latter case had to be explicitly given and was so chosen that the same laws are valid for the multiplication of fractional numbers as earlier for whole numbers.
 The fractional numbers, because